How to Buy Revolut Stock: Pre-IPO, IPO, and Post-IPO

 Revolut is a venture-backed startup, counting several venture capital firms as investors.
 The founders, Nikolay Storonsky and Vlad Yatsenko retain equity, and employees make up the balance of equity owners.

-The company has a long list of venture capital investors, including DST Global, Index Ventures, Ribbit Capital, Lakestar, Softbank, Tiger Global, TCV, GP Bullhound, Balderton Capital, and Schroders.
+The company has a long list of venture capital investors, including DST Global, Index Ventures, Coatue, D1 Capital, Ribbit Capital, Lakestar, Softbank, Tiger Global, TCV, GP Bullhound, Balderton Capital, and Schroders.

 Revolut’s latest and most significant funding round was completed in July 2021 at the height of the IPO and private fundraising frenzy.
 It raised $800 million in a Series E funding round.

-The latest confirmed Revolut valuation is $33 billion based on the Series E funding round completed in July 2021.
+The last confirmed Revolut valuation is $75 billion based on a tender offer round that closed in November 2025.

 The Revolut IPO date has yet to be determined.
-The company has not yet filed publicly for an IPO.
+The company has not yet filed publicly or confidentially for an IPO.

 Leadership has said the company would conduct its IPO in the U.S. due to less stringent regulation and better liquidity.